qrti/rasPow/README.md

 <br>

 ### **Function**
 Initially the Raspberry is cut from 5 V USB supply, power is established after the push button on the ATTINY microcontroller is pressed.
 The controller detects if Raspberry OS is completely booted, then a anew button press will shutdown Raspberry OS safely.
-The controller detects if the Raspberry is completely shutdown and disconnect it from power after some seconds.
-If Raspberry OS does not respond in any way, a long button press, like on PC power buttons, will cut the power and allow to restart again.
+The controller detects if the Raspberry is completely shutdown and disconnects it from power after some seconds.
+If Raspberry OS does not respond in any way, a long button press will cut the power, like PC power buttons do.

 <br>